 However, ecstasy can cause an overdose, and there are certain symptoms to watch for.
 Among them are:

-After the first dose of MDMA is consumed and the body metabolizes it, the chemicals created as by-products interfere with metabolizing additional doses, so ecstasy can pile up in the body and reach lethal doses very quickly.
+After the first dose of MDMA is consumed and the body metabolizes it, the chemicals created as by-products interfere with metabolizing additional doses.
+Therefore, ecstasy can pile up in the body and reach lethal doses very quickly.

 If someone shows any of the above symptoms, call 911 immediately.
-Whether they’re suffering heat stroke associated with drug abuse or specifically suffering from an ecstasy overdose, they need medical attention immediately.
+Whether they’re suffering from heat stroke associated with drug abuse or specifically suffering from an ecstasy overdose, they need medical attention immediately.

 In the hours when ecstasy wears off and neurochemistry changes, a person’s perception of their surroundings may change, so they may have slower reaction times, difficulty judging distances, and trouble with controlling their body.
 This can lead to problems like falling or having a car accident, which can result in significant injury or even death.

 A comedown from drugs is a little bit like having a hangover from drinking too much alcohol.
 The term was developed as a reaction to the mood and physical effects caused by ecstasy after a night of partying, which can take two or three days to recover from.
 The condition is also sometimes euphemistically called the “midweek flu,” as that is when comedown symptoms from a night of partying on ecstasy can feel the most intense.
+Comedown symptoms include:

 It is rare that comedowns lead to binges, but some people may take more ecstasy to alleviate the discomfort of this condition.
 More often, people party over the weekend and suffer the ecstasy comedown throughout the week.